Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 Model lines & equipment

 Depending on the trim level you choose, you could have a choice of battery options too.
-While the battery options can vary, there isn’t a huge difference between each trim level as the battery changes.
+While the battery options can vary, there isn’t a huge difference between each trim level.

 Below, we have outlined some of the key highlights from each trim level.